-1.1(4) Form of Agency Agreement 3.1(3) Amended and Restated Certificate of Incorporation to be effective immediately following the closing of the offering 3.2(3) Amended and Restated Bylaws to be effective immediately following the closing of the offering 4.1(4) Specimen certificate evidencing shares of common stock 4.2(4) Specimen common stock purchase warrant 4.3(6) Form of Warrant Indenture between the registrant and Computershare Trust Company of Canada Certain instruments defining the rights of the holders of long-term debt of the registrant, none of which authorize a total amount of indebtedness in excess of 10% of the total assets of the registrant and its subsidiary on a consolidated basis, have not been filed as exhibits.
-The registrant hereby agrees to furnish a copy of any of these agreements to the Commission upon request 4 .4(7) Common Stock Purchase Warrant dated as of May 21, 2010 issued by the registrant to Kopin Corporation 4.
-5(8) Common Stock Purchase Warrant dated as of October 21, 2010 issued by the registrant to Kopin Corporation 10.1(1)+ 2007 Amended and Restated Stock Option Plan 10.2(1)+ 2009 Stock Option Plan 10.3(2)+ Form of Option Agreement under 2009 Stock Plan 10.4(1)+ Form of Indemnification Agreement by and between the registrant and each director and executive officer 10.5(1)+ Employment Agreement dated as of August 1, 2007 by and between the registrant and Paul J. Travers 10.6(1)+ Employment Agreement dated as of August 1, 2007 by and between the registrant and Grant Russell 10.7(1) Shareholders Agreement dated as of October 11, 2000 by and among the registrant and Shareholders (as defined therein) 10.81(1) Registration Rights Agreement dated as of October 11, 2000 by and among the registrant and the Investors (as defined therein) 10.9(1) Registration Rights Agreement dated as of June 2005 by and among the registrant and the Investors (as defined therein) 10 .10(3)† Technology Purchase and Royalty Agreement dated as of December 23, 2005 between the registrant and New Light Industries, Ltd. 10.11(1) Warrant to purchase common stock dated as of December 23, 2005 issued by the registrant to New Light Industries, Ltd. 10.12(1) Rights Agreement dated as of December 23, 2005 by and between the registrant and New Light Industries, Ltd. 10.13(1) Agency Agreement dated as of June 29, 2007 by and between the registrant and Canaccord Capital Corporation 10 .14(1) Form of warrant to purchase common stock issued by the registrant pursuant to the Agency Agreement dated as of June 29, 2007 by and between the registrant and Canaccord Capital Corporation
+1.1(4) Form of Agency Agreement 3.1(3) Amended and Restated Certificate of Incorporation to be effective immediately following the closing of the offering 3.2(3) Amended and Restated Bylaws to be effective immediately following the closing of the offering 3.2(3) Amended and Restated Bylaws to be effective immediately following the closing of the offering 4.1(4) Specimen certificate evidencing shares of common stock 4.2(4) Specimen common stock purchase warrant 4.3(6) Form of Warrant Indenture between the registrant and Computershare Trust Company of Canada Certain instruments of lefining the rights of the holders of long-term debt of the registrant, none of which authorize a total amount of indebtedness in e of 10% of the total assets of the registrant and its subsidiary on a consolidated basis, have not been filed as exhibits.
+The registrant hereby agrees to furnish a copy of any of these agreements to the Commission upon request 4.4(7) Common Stock Purchase Warrant dated as of May 21, 2010 issued by the registrant to Kopin Corporation 4.5(8) Common Stock Purchase Warrant dated as of October 21, 2010 issued by the registrant to Kopin Corporation 10.1(1)+ 2007 Amended and Restated Stock Option Plan 10.2(1)+ 2009 Stock Option Plan 10.3(2)+ Form of Option Agreement under 2009 Stock Plan 10.4(1)+ Form of Indemnification Agreement by and between the registrant and each director and executive officer 10.5(1)+ Employment Agreement dated as of August 1, 2007 by and between the registrant and Paul J. Travers 10.6(1)+ Employment Agreement dated as of August 1, 2007 by and between the registrant and Grant Russell 10.7(1) Shareholders Agreement dated as of October 11, 2000 by and among the registrant and Shareholders (as defined there n) 10.81(1) Registration Rights Agreement dated as of October 11, 2000 by and among the registrant and the Investors (as defined therein) 10.9(1) Registration Rights Agreement dated as of June 2005 by and among the registrant and the Investors (as defined therein) 10.10(3) [†] Technology Purchase and Royalty Agreement dated as of December 23, 2005 between the registrant and New Light Industries, Ltd. 10.11(1) Warrant to purchase common stock dated as of December 23, 2005 issued by the registrant to New Light Industries, L td.
+10.12(1) Rights Agreement dated as of December 23, 2005 by and between the registrant and New Light Industries, Ltd. 10.13(1) Agency Agreement dated as of June 29, 2007 by and between the registrant and Canaccord Capital Corporation 10.14(1) Form of warrant to purchase common stock issued by the registrant pursuant to the Agency Agreement dated as of Jur ie 29, 2007 by and between the registrant and Canaccord Capital Corporation